 “There are 99 reasons why someone would be bleeding in early pregnancy,” Brown explains, “and only one is miscarriage.”
 If the blood is dark brown or pink, Brown says she doesn’t usually worry.
 “Bright red gets my attention.”

 If a woman is having cramping but no bleeding, it’s not usually a problem; and bleeding but no cramping may not be cause for alarm either.
 “It’s when a woman is cramping and bleeding that I worry.”
 If you are experiencing those symptoms, call your doctor or midwife immediately.

 5. Frequent Urination

-Have to pee all the time?
+Asking yourself, ‘am I pregnant’ and have to pee all the time?
 This is because the rise in hormonal levels brings more blood to your kidneys, which fills your bladder up more quickly.
 It is also caused by an increase in blood flow (50 percent more!), which means that way more fluid is being circulated through your kidneys.

 Stay hydrated with water, but avoid diuretics such as coffee, tea, and other caffeinated drinks.
 You also want to make sure to empty your bladder completely each time you pee; you can help this along by bending forward slightly when you’re on the toilet.

 Wanting to cry for absolutely no reason?
 Or feeling totally blissed out?
 Suddenly wracked with anxiety?
 It may be the hormones if you’re wondering, ‘am I pregnant?’.